Electricity Pricing; Challenges and Opportunities

 An example of such technology are FSRU and ECONNECT Energy's Jettyless floating IQuay that removes the current roadblock of high LNG receiving infrastructure costs.
-The UTS is further described later in this article.
+The IQuay is further described later in this article.

 The Challenges for Natural Gas In the ASEAN Region

 Countries going through socio-economic growth, increasing living standards, and technological change often have the associated challenges of sustainable governance, long term infrastructure planning, and development to improve the quality of life for their population without placing an unfair burden on future generations.
 The decision to make the conversion from coal, fuel oil or diesel to LNG for power generation, also relies on the LNG buyer obtaining reliable supply at a competitive price and the seller having security in payment and understanding the buyers' demand for LNG.

 Indonesia as a Case Study

 Indonesia is made up of many dispersed islands, separated by deep seas.
 As a result, it would be costly to establish integrated regional infrastructure, such as pipelines and power grids, leaving many of the islands without clean and cheap energy.

 Across the Indonesian archipelago, electricity is mainly generated from coal, diesel, or gas-fired power plants.
 While coal remains the most widely used, fossil fuels contribute significantly to the production of high Carbon Dioxide (CO2) and air pollution levels.
 Furthermore, diesel have typically been one of the most expensive fuels in Indonesia, which makes many of the existing aging plants costly to operate and maintain.